 Having your knowledge instruction and confined water before your vacation also allows you to have a better base of training.
 While resort training is typically crammed into a few days, local training is done at a more leisurely pace, allowing you more time to study and absorb the material.
 The most common timing would be alternate knowledge and pool sessions, spread over several weeks.
 During this time a connection will develop between you and the instructor and with others in your class.
 The training becomes more personal.
 Some dive centers in resorts, even some areas, have a reputation for just doing the minimum on an almost an assembly line fashion.
 The few days may not build any type of connection between the diver and the instructor.

 Completing a referral

 While in the planning stages of your vacation, consider what diving centers you may want to dive with.
 You will want to make sure that the dive center, you are most likely to use, is within a reasonable travel distance and time from your accommodation.
 Look at online reviews for the dive centers.
 Get a general feel for the professionalism of the facilities.
-Do not let a few reviews overly effect your judgment.
-An outstanding review in the mist of many bad reviews might be the owner’s friend.
+Do not let a few reviews overly affect your judgment.
+An outstanding review in the midst of many bad reviews might be the owner’s friend.
 While a bad review might be someone who has taken something minor and try to make it a major problem or even making things up.
 Send a few emails asking about their center and their training.
 Some countries require a medical exam, so be certain you ask if one is needed.
 Also, verify with the accreditation agency’s website the status of the center and if possible the instructor.

 When you arrive at the dive center to complete your training, the center will use the information on your form and verify it.
 The first step after filling out the normal waivers is a short quiz on the knowledge element of your training.
-You will have a confine water session to refresh you on your skills and insure you are up to the standards the instructor expects.
+You will have a confined water session to refresh you on your skills and ensure you are up to the standards the instructor expects.
 You are then ready to complete your four open water dives and become an Open Water Diver.